AdobeDocs/platform-learn.en/help/bootcamp/uc/uc3/ex4.md

 You'll then see a green confirmation bar saying that your Journey is now Published.

 ![ACOP](./images/published.png)

+Your journey is now live and can be triggered.

 You've now finished this exercise.